Satisfactory Academic Progress Standards

 - earning the necessary GPA or semester hours to meet the minimum requirements while not receiving federal financial aid or

 SAP Appeal Deadlines: For the fall and spring semesters, SAP appeals must be submitted by the first Friday of classes.
-For the summer session, SAP appeals must be submitted by June 15.
+For the summer semester, SAP appeals must be submitted by June 15.

 Minimum Grade-Point Average (GPA)